 Guaranteed or Potential Returns

-Paying off a mortgage provides a guaranteed return, while making an investment offers a potential return.
+Paying off a mortgage early provides a guaranteed return, while making an investment offers a potential return.
 When you put money into a house, there is a tangible end value that you are working towards building in your name.
 There’s a bit more certainty with a mortgage despite changing property values.

 On the other hand, when someone makes an investment they hope to get a return, but it is impossible to tell how much that return will be.
 That is the potential return, which can be far greater than the guaranteed return, but it can also be less.
 It depends on the circumstances.